Why fit Carbon Wheels?

-The full disk carbon wheels are the extreme example of this phenomenon where they build up a centrifugal force once spinning which propels them forward and keeps them spinning forward.
+The full disc carbon wheels are the extreme example of this phenomenon where they build up a centrifugal force once spinning which propels them forward and keeps them spinning forward.
 (If you are mechanically minded this is just like a flywheel in a car engine.)

-A couple of notes on disks:
+A couple of notes on discs:

-Because they want to keep going forward, these types of wheels are harder to slow down too, so if the event you are entering has lots of turns and accelerations the disk is likely not the best choice.
+Because they want to keep going forward, these types of wheels are harder to slow down too, so if the event you are entering has lots of turns and accelerations the disc is likely not the best choice.

 The good news is deeper dish carbon wheels exhibit to a lesser extent these same characteristics.
 The 80mm R.80 and 88mm C88 rear wheel in the TLR TT Combos are a great mid-point option, allowing ease of braking at corners but still building nice momentum on the straight sections.